 The Guide for Patient Navigators provides a supplement to the Oncology Patient Navigator Training as you move through the course.

 Addressing Cancer Survivors' Needs After Treatment: An Introduction: Originally produced for the American Cancer Society, this free 45-minute training webinar offers information on the top issues cancer survivors face after completing treatment and a discussion of resources navigators can use to assist survivors transitioning from active treatment.

 A companion Resources Compendium is also available for free.
 This 14-page guide provides easy reference to national organizations and resources on late and long-term effects, financial issues, fear of recurrence, nutrition, physical activity, and care planning, with specific inclusion of resources for children, adolescents, young adults, and adult survivors.

 caSNP Webinar Series

 As part of caSNP's continuing effort to provide beneficial and accessible education and training to the navigation and survivorship community, caSNP hosts free webinars on relevant trends, tools and resources.
 The webinars are conducted live with the recording archived on our website for future viewing.
-If you have a topic of interest that you would like to be featured on the webinar series, please send an email to email@example.com.

 To be determined